damaratix/sans-holiday-hack-2021/sources/challenge9.md

 index=main sourcetype=journald source=Journald:Microsoft-Windows-Sysmon/Operational EventCode=1 ParentProcessId=6788
 ```

 Go on the box that contains the malicious command, and click on the time field.
 Set `minus 1 second`.
-We will see every event that happend in the second before the malicious command execution.
+We will see every event that happened in the second before the malicious command execution.

 ![Splunk8](images/ch9_splunk8.png)